jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 ## Software requirements and suggestions
 To implement and apply UMAT-routines we recommend the following software and tools:
 * An object version of the LS-Dyna version you wish to use.
 Everything outlined here refers to version R11.1.
 Their might be slight differences compared to older version, e.g. where to find the files (see final section).
 The object version is a compressed package (e.g. .zip) typically ending with `_lib.zip`.
 You can acquire this package from your LSTC support or, in case you possess the login credentials for the `ftp.lstc.com` download side section 'objects' (not 'user'), you can download the version from `https://ftp.lstc.com/objects/pc-dyna/` where all available version are listed (e.g. the here used 'ls-dyna_smp_d_R11_1_0_139588_winx64_ifort2017vs2017_lib.zip').
+* For mpp versions of LS-Dyna you also need some MPP tools, such as MSMPI.

+**@todo** Add more infos on MPI when it works for me

 For the coding:
+* Under Windows you typically need Visual Studio and the Intel Fortran Compiler.
+Check the `readme.txt` in the `_lib.zip`, which states the required versions for both.
+If you want to avoid trouble, adhere to the tools and version given in there.
+Especially older versions of LS-Dyna like R9/R10 require rather old Visual Studio and Intel Fortran versions, so make sure you can get access to these dusty rusty things.
-* You could use any text editor, however we recommend: Visual Studio 2017 (+ plugin [Word highlight with margin](https://marketplace.visualstudio.com/items?itemName=TrungKienPhan.WordHighlight-18439) to keep a clear head in the existing code)
+* You could use any text editor for the typing, however in relation to Intel Fortran we recommend (mandatory?): Visual Studio 2017 (+ plugin [Word highlight with margin](https://marketplace.visualstudio.com/items?itemName=TrungKienPhan.WordHighlight-18439) to keep a clear head in the existing code)
 * For the compilation of the Fortran `.f/.F` files you need a Fortran compiler, e.g. Intel Parallel Studio XE 2017.
 Be aware of the dependencies of the Fortran compiler and Visual Studio.
+As long as you stick with the versions in `readme.txt` you should be fine.

-**@todo** Add an open source option (e.g. gfortran?, Notepad (Syntax: "Fortran with fixed format"))
+**@todo** Add an open source option (e.g. gfortran?, Notepad (Syntax: "Fortran with fixed format")), check under Linux

 ## Test setup and compiler
 To check whether everything works as desired, we simply compile the original LS-Dyna object files.